 Electives are a part of the daily routine.
 However, our children are permitted to finish these at their leisure.
 They are welcome to knock them out before we even begin our learning day, work on them throughout the day, or finish them off as they are skirting into bed.
 Some electives are done on a daily basis (Spanish/Typing/Music); some are project based (Computer Technology/Film).

 Lastly, please note our Friday routine is very different from the rest of our week.
 This day is reserved for learning ‘in the field’.
 We haunt our local library; visit with friends; go on field trips; attend homeschooling functions; and, generally speaking, have fun!

 One final thought: Anyone who knows us well, has seen us out and about, or read this blog for any length of time, knows we love to read.
 Reading is not something I schedule in, because it is not necessary.
 We read like we breathe: constantly.
 In fact, getting them to put down a book is the challenge!

-🔔Time to Chime In: Do you have a daily routine?
+We’d love to know… Do you have a daily routine?
 We’d love to hear about it!